llja0112/4CE-Coagulopathy/README.md

 - R scripts for basic analysis can be found in the root folder

 ## Requirements
-- dplyr
+- tidyverse
-- glm2
+- statmod

 ## data column names
-Column names
+Column names:

 ## Script instructions
 Run the scripts in the following order: